blessymoses/python-pixie-hollow/REST/readme.md

   - Did it succeed?
   - Did it fail? why?
   - What kind of error?
+- Return the appropriate status code
+- Use the most common codes:
+  - 200 OK, 201 Created, 204 No content, 400 Bad request, 404 Not Found, 500 Internal Server Error
 ### Response Code Groups
 - Five groups
 - Each group represent specific response type